Introduction to Numerical Methods

 Conditionally Stable

-When an algorithm is stable only when the input is within a certain range.
+When an algorithm is stable only within a certain input range.

 Growth of Error